ShirelPinker/navan/README.md

 ## Implementation details

 ### LLM
-For LLM I chose gpt-4.1, which is both not too expensive and also scores high on benchmarks of conversation and general knowledge.
+For LLM I chose gpt-o1, which is a strong reasoning model that scores high on benchmarks of conversation and general knowledge.
 In addition - the JS SDK of OpenAi allows for built-in tool integration.

 ### Tools